-10.10 CONSEQUENCES OF VERIFIED FAMILY-CAUSED DEFICIENCIES
+10.10 CONSEQUENCES OF VERIFIED FAMILY-CAUSED DEFICIENCIES [24 CFR §982.552(a)]

 The family has a responsibility to maintain the assisted unit in good condition and to notify the owner of needed repairs.
 Under HQS, the family is responsible for correcting any HQS violation listed in section 10.8.1 of this chapter.
 If non-emergency violations of HQS are determined to be the responsibility of the family, the LACDA will require the family to make any repair(s) or corrections within the 30 calendar-day cycle.